sneshyba/pypchem/README.md

 *The exchange directory*
 Before setting up nbgrader, it is necessary to loosen the protections of folder '/srv/nbgrader/', '/srv/nbgrader/exchange', and '/srv/nbgrader/exchange/pchem'.
 I set them to wide-open (777) privileges.

+When recycling an old course, the folders in /srv/nbgrader/exchange/coursename (e.g., /srv/nbgrader/exchange/pchem) need to be emptied.
+An efficient (if a little scarey) way to do that is

+	cd /srv/nbgrader/exchange/coursename/feedback
+ 	rm -rf *

+Then do the same for folders inbound and outbound.

 *Setting up nbgrader in the instructor’s account*